Spartan-CSharp/HotelManagementApp/README.md

 ### W Step
 The homework from Lesson 4, W Step, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to walk through the application and pull out the important bits of information.
 Fully understand what needs to be accomplished.

+### O Step
+The homework from Lesson 5, O Step, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to open up the requirements.
+Look for what is missing and figure out what is needed.
+Identify what can be put off for a later version.